2020 Medicare Changes & Trump’s Executive OrderOctober 4, 2019

 MA plans can now provide coverage for telehealth.
 That means you can have live video interaction with your doctor through digital clinics like HealthTap, Teladoc, and MDLive.
 Telehealth can also include health alerts delivered to your phone, health education apps, electronic medical data transfers, mail-order prescriptions, digital appointment scheduling and exam reminders, and more.

-Future of MA Plans
+Future of Medicare Advantage Plans